California State Route 132: Route description

+(a) Route 580 west of Vernalis to Route 99 at Modesto.

+(b) Route 99 to Route 49.

-The route begins in San Joaquin County at Interstate 580, heading eastward as a four-lane freeway, though eastbound it narrows to a single lane for a very short distance before Bird Road (exit 2), where it then regains two lanes.
+SR 132 begins in San Joaquin County at Interstate 580, heading eastward as a four-lane freeway, though eastbound it narrows to a single lane for a very short distance before Bird Road (exit 2), where it then regains two lanes.
 After an interchange with Interstate 5, the freeway segment ends and continues as a two-lane highway.
 After passing SR 33 at an interchange, it enters Stanislaus County, where it intersects CR J3 (Kasson Road / River Road).
 It then heads eastward, then turns north on Dakota Avenue for a short length before turning east onto a divided two-lane freeway through the city of Modesto, where it intersects SR 99 and SR 108.
 At the east side of the city, it has a very short concurrency with CR J7 as it exits Modesto and enters Empire.
 As it exits Empire, it intersects numerous county roads as it exits Stanislaus County and enters Tuolumne County.
 After several miles, it exits Tuolumne County and enters Mariposa County, reaching its east end at SR 49 in Coulterville.

 Its county route counterpart, CR J132, is adjacent from the east end of SR 132 on the opposite side of SR 49 and heads roughly northeast out of Coulterville on Greeley Hill Road and, later, Smith Station Road, eventually ending at SR 120.

 SR 132 is part of the California Freeway and Expressway System, and west of the eastern Modesto city limits is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.